geotools/geotools/docs/user/welcome/support.rst

 Please consider this as an option, especially if you do not have a background in Geospatial Science or stuck between a bug and a deadline.
-Remember that the documentation is constructed by volunteers, or people like you hiring an organisation to for specific work.
+Remember that the documentation is constructed by volunteers, or people like you hiring an organization to for specific work.

 Issue Tracker
 -------------